About Kapi‘olani Medical Center for Women & Children

-- A major training facility for the University of Hawai‘i, John A. Burns School of Medicine's Pediatric and Ob/Gyn residency programs.
+- Kapi‘olani is a major teaching hospital for the University of Hawai‘i John A. Burns School of Medicine Pediatric and OB/GYN programs.

 Kapi'olani Health Connection